juliauu/FiTTrener-Mobile-App/README.md

 # FitTrener
-FitTrener is a mobile application that enables users to create and share workout plans.
+**FitTrener** is a mobile application that helps users train more effectively at the gym.
+It enables users to create and share workout plans.
 It also uses image recognition to identify fitness equipment from photos and suggests exercises tailored to the detected equipment.
 ## Key features
 - **Create and share workout plans:** design customized training routines and share them with friends.
 - **Equipment recognition:** use your phone's camera to identify fitness equipment.